FairCMS: Cloud Media Sharing with Fair Copyright Protection: Experiment

-Since the variance ${\sigma_W}$ of WULT determines the intensity of fingerprint embedding, it will directly affect the perceptual quality of the embedded image.
-In this section, we fix other parameters, such as the quantization bits, and investigating the effect of different values of ${\sigma_W}$ on the perceptual quality of the embedded image, which is again measured by the value of PSNR.
-In CERAMS-I, the calculation of D-LUTs is completed in the ciphertext domain, while the media encryption operation and joint decryption and fingerprinting operation are completed in the plaintext domain, which is exactly the same as in the AFP scheme.
-Therefore, the performance of CERAMS-I and AFP scheme is theoretically consistent in terms of perceptual quality and traitor tracking.
-Table II shows the performance comparison results between CERAMS-II and AFP scheme in terms of perceptual quality, which are averaged over $5$ tests.
-As can be seen from this table, the smaller ${\sigma_W}$ is, the better the image perceptual quality.
-It can be also seen that the PSNR of CERAMS-II is slightly better than that of AFP scheme under all settings, which reflects the fact that fingerprints embedded by CERAMS-II are weaker than that of AFP.
-But it is worth mentioning that all the listed PSNRs are high enough for usage in practical applications.
+Because the standard deviation ${\sigma_W}$ of W-LUT determines the intensity of fingerprint embedding, it directly affects the perception quality of the embedded image.
+Here we fix other parameters, such as the quantization bits, and investigate the effect of different values of ${\sigma_W}$ on the perception quality of the embedded image, which is again measured by the value of PSNR. {In FairCMS-I, D-LUTs are computed in the ciphertext domain homomorphically, while the media encryption operation as well as the joint decryption and fingerprinting opera-tion are completed in the plaintext domain, which is exactly the same as in the AFP scheme.} As a result, the performance of FairCMS-I and the AFP scheme is theoretically consistent in terms of perception quality and traitor tracing.
+Table \ref{my-Table2} shows the comparison results between AFP/FairCMS-I and FairCMS-II in terms of perception quality.
+The experimental results are averaged over four tests, each using the image in Fig.~\ref{fig:aspecost1} in turn.
+As can be seen from Table \ref{my-Table2}, the smaller ${\sigma_W}$ is, the better the image perception quality.
+Fig. \ref{fig9} visualizes the difference between AFP/FairCMS-I and FairCMS-II in PSNR.
+As shown in Fig. \ref{fig9}, the PSNR values of FairCMS-II are slightly better than that of AFP/FairCMS-I under most settings.
+Compared with Fig. \ref{fig:aspecost2}, it can be concluded that all the listed PSNR values are high enough for usage in practical applications.
+Note that the watermark embedding here is not limited to working in the DCT domain.
+A suitable transform domain can be chosen according to the media type, such as the dual-tree complex wavelet transform domain for video \cite{huan2021exploring} and the Fourier transform domain for audio \cite{salah2021fourier}, {to maximize the perception quality of the media content.}